keegnotrub/coda-sass-plugin/README.md

 ## Changelog

+Version 2.0.1
+- Added pereferences dialog to set output style (nested or compressed) as well as setting debug information (source maps supported!)

 Version 2.0.0
 - Removed dependency on Ruby by using libsass for compiling
 - Removed need for specifying css directory - it will automatically find it now